the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-recommend.md

 For projects where multiple rounds of review on similar material are likely and long development cycles are anticipated, a degree of strategic thinking on who completes reviews is sensible.
 A single reviewer is likely to be able to make comments on code they have reviewed before much more efficiently.
-However, letting reviewer-coder pairs like this ossify is generally a bad idea, as it can lead to the same kinds of groupthink that the review process is designed to avoid in the first place.
+However, letting reviewer-coder pairs like this persist is generally a bad idea, as it can lead to the same kinds of groupthink that the review process is designed to avoid in the first place.

 ## Be nice!